 Do you find it difficult to continue the conversation with them after exchanging names?

-Even though the language to make small talk with new people may appear to be very simple, it is often difficult to use fluently without practice.
+Even though the language we use to make small talk with new people may appear to be very simple, it is often difficult to use fluently without practice.

 (In addition, some questions which are normal in your native country are actually considered rude in the United States!)